Transfer file storage to another project

 -

-Enter a name for the repository or leave the name that is automatically created.
+Enter a name for the storage or keep the automatically generated one.

 -

-Select the region and pool segment where the storage will be created.
+Select a location where the storage will be created.

-If you need to increase disk space with file storage, select a pool segment from the pool that hosts the cloud server or Managed Kubernetes cluster.
+If you need to increase disk space with file storage, select the location where your cloud server or Managed Kubernetes cluster is located.

-If you plan to use storage to store backups, we recommend selecting a pool segment from a different availability zone or region to improve fault tolerance.
+If you plan to use the storage for backups, we recommend choosing a location different from your primary infrastructure location to increase fault tolerance.

 -

-Fill in the blocks:
+Fill in the sections:

 -

-Check out the price of file storage.
+Check the cost of the file storage.

 -